cckuailong/Small_Functions/README.md

 10. iuka.cn:

   Some vunerable websites' Poc experience.
 That's cool!
 This is for www.iuka.cn, i have got all of the database of it.

+11. instant:

+  Make your site’s pages instant in 1 minute and improve your conversion rate by 1%.